 September is here, which means that it’s National Organic Month.
 Every September the United States celebrates the whole month to raise awareness about the benefits of organic farming practices and products.
 Organic farming has a multitude of benefits: it helps mitigate climate change by using less energy and carbon emissions, promotes biodiversity, limits pesticides which promotes better soil and human health, and the list goes on.
 Organic wine is gaining popularity around the world as people are starting to become more aware of the health and climate benefits it has.
-There are currently four categories of organic wine in the U.S.
+Below are the current USDA organic requirements for wine.

 In addition, it is important to note the differences between the United States and other countries as there are different regulations about the term across the world.